Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 - **Freshness**: Policy indicators are developed to capture recent changes in publishing practices.
 The data acquisition underlying these indicators should reduce as much as possible delays between actual publication dates and measurements.

-- **Adaptibility to different geographical and organizational levels**: To exploit indicators, we expect that further analyses are possible beyond national level.
-Deriving indicators at the level of geographical areas and at the level of organizations (Universities, research intitutes) are requirements for proper study and adaptation an Open Science policy.
+- **Adaptability to different geographical and organizational levels**: To exploit indicators, we expect that further analyses are possible beyond national level.
+Deriving indicators at the level of geographical areas and at the level of organizations (Universities, research intitutes) are requirements for proper study and adaptation of an Open Science policy.

 - **Adaptibility to different research domains**: We know that pratices can vary significantly from one research domains to another one.
 The volume of scientific production is also specific to research areas, and can be entirely diluted and invisible with global indicators.
 Following the evolution of indicators by scientific and technical domains is a key requirement.

 - **Fairness**: Indicators should maintain consistency in terms of domains and languages.
 As much as possible, we want to avoid exclusion of some research areas and languages.
 This aspect is challenging for example with Social Sciences and Humanities, where publications are more incompletely referenced by large bibliographical index, and in general for languages other English.

 - **Understandability and interpretability**: Indicators should present measurements easy to comprehend for researchers and for the public.
-For example, if expressed as a percentage, the indicator maximum value (100%) should be clear and directly correspond to a goal of the evaluated public policy.
+For example, if expressed as a percentage, the indicator maximum value (100%) should be clear and correspond directly to a goal of the evaluated public policy.

 - **Consistency maintained over time**: Indicators produced for a given year must be directly comparable with the indicators from previous years, in order to follow correctly the evaluation of research activity over time.
-The consistency should be valid in term of measurement methodology, corpus, and presentation.
+The consistency should be valid in terms of measurement methodology, corpus, and presentation.

 - **Independence and trustfulness for the researchers**: to be trusted by public researchers, public indicators should be as much as possible independent from commercial resources, limitations and interests.
-Open source, open data and open access documentation...
+Open source, open data and open access documentation are therefore required.

 ## Existing Open Science indicators for research datasets and research software

-There currently few examples of deployed Open Science monitors related to research data and software.
+There are currently few examples of deployed Open Science monitors related to research data and software.
 How do they perform regarding the quality criteria presented in the previous section?

 ### OpenAire